Taylor-CCB-Group/BabelVR-Releases/README.md

 <img src="images/Menu_Eraser.png" width="50%" height="auto">

 # Undo
-Shows a history if all the operations that can be undone / redone.
+Shows a history of all the operations that can be undone / redone.

 <img src="images/Menu_UndoRedo.png" width="50%" height="auto">